hive-engine/steemsmartcontracts-wiki/Distribution-Contract.md

 ```

 ### update
 You may update the payment thresholds or recipients using this action.
-Strategy cannot be changed, create a new distribution.
+Strategy cannot be changed.
 Including a numTicks parameter will restart the distribution schedule and reset numTicks and numTicksLeft.
 Changes to bonus curve are applied on the next tick, bonus curve can be disabled by setting the property to an empty object ```{}```.
-A fee of 250 BEE is required.
+A fee of 100 BEE is required.

 * requires active key: yes
 * can be called by: distribution creator